Cybercriminals know your inbox is far from secure.

 The malware that these scams attempt to trick you into downloading can do any number of things – it can log keystrokes to attempt to learn your passwords, it can encrypt your data and hold it ransom for Bitcoin, or even take photographs of you using your webcam.
 In 2015, a team of particularly sophisticated and ambitious hackers used a phishing scam to implant custom-coded malicious firmware in a Ukrainian power plant reactor, shutting it down – the sky’s the limit.

 In 2016, cybercriminals stole a total of 4.2 billion records from organizations.
 81 percent of the organizations that were attacked lost customers and suffered damage to their reputation as a result.
 Damages reached an average of $1.6 million per organization.

 With employee and customer data on the line, damage extends all the way down to the end-user.
 Customers tend to steer clear of brands that have been victimized by cyber attacks.

-With the proliferation of new cybercriminal threats and the increasing frequency of phishing attempts – now at an average of six malicious emails per day per person – businesses need a complete, customizable solution to email security more than ever.
+With the proliferation of new cybercriminal threats and the increasing frequency of phishing attempts – now at an average of six malicious emails per day per person – businesses need a complete, customizable hosted email solutions to email security more than ever.

-The key to keeping your email correspondence safe is through the implementation of a robust cybersecurity policy that aligns with your company’s greater long-term security goals.
+The key to keeping your email correspondence safe using is through the implementation of a robust cybersecurity policy and spam filter hosting that aligns with your company’s greater long-term security goals.
 But coming up with a cybersecurity policy for email and actually convincing busy employees to adhere to that policy are two very different challenges.

 Our experienced team of email security experts has crafted a robust email solution that provides real-time advanced threat defense against phishing scams.
 This solution incorporates best email security practices directly into each user’s workflow, helping lift some of the burdens off their collective shoulders, and does so at far lower per-user costs than similar service providers.